express-in-code-game/excode-design/design/design.md

 - user profile has rating and event results (can be reset)
 - official and community map templates and configurable events
 - pre game bans, selections

+## drawing board

+- ignite
+  - run kafka
+  - seq of users/sessions, invite to a game
+  - a tab per player
+  - squared board, players move a circle, end turn